 Let me be clear; setting boundaries because your spouse doesn’t cook the kind of food you enjoy, forgets your anniversary, or desires sex at a different frequency than you do is not what we’re talking about.
 We’re talking about persistent serious destructive behavior; substance abuse, physical or verbal violence, obtaining sexual gratification through pornography or an affair, etc. Your spouse is not abusing you because they don’t meet your needs; it becomes abuse when they are actively seeking to harm you.
 Addiction, infidelity, verbal, physical, or sexual abuse, or other gross harm is where serious boundaries must come in.

 The danger in talking about this is that some spouse may grab onto this concept of boundaries as a way to manipulate their husband or wife into doing what they want.
 Nope, that’s not it.
 Another spouse may stay in a seriously destructive marriage too long because it’s not “bad enough.”
 That’s not it either.
 This is not about your happiness, nor is it about blame or control.
 It’s about protection.

 With those disclaimers in mind, here are some things to know about setting boundaries when your spouse is continuing to engage in destructive behavior.

 Start with your Heart

 The only way you can set appropriate boundaries is when your own heart is clear.
 For that, you need to understand at least some of God’s perspective on your marriage.
-Spend some time seriously seeking His perspective.
+Spend some time seriously seeking to understand how He sees things.
 You can’t do this right from a heart full of bitterness and spite.
 You may feel very hurt; that’s why you are needing to set boundaries.
 But deal with the infection of bitterness first as much as possible.